alemar11/ios-watchos-tvos-macos-resources/README.md

 * [RBCollectionViewBalancedColumnLayout](https://github.com/eoghain/RBCollectionViewBalancedColumnLayout) - A UICollectionViewLayout that displays your cells in balanced columns.
 * [RCCPeakableImageView](https://github.com/robertoseidenberg/RCCPeakableImageView) - Implementation of a "peekable" thumbnail image.
 * [RPSlidingMenu](https://github.com/RobotsAndPencils/RPSlidingMenu)
+* [StickyCollectionView](https://github.com/matbeich/StickyCollectionView) - UICollectionView layout for presenting of the overlapping cells.
 * [Stretchy-Collection-View](https://github.com/cnoon/Stretchy-Collection-View) - A demo app of how to use a custom UICollectionViewFlowLayout to create a stretchy collection view just like Evernote does in iOS 7.
 * [TGLStackedViewController](https://github.com/gleue/TGLStackedViewController) - A stack layout with gesture-based reordering using UICollectionView -- inspired by Passbook and Reminders apps.
 * [THSpringyCollectionView](https://github.com/tristanhimmelman/THSpringyCollectionView) - A memory and CPU efficient implementation of a collection view with cells that bounce around like they do in the iOS 7 messages app.